milenaaluisa/feup-rc-NetworkConfiguration/README.md

 <br>

-This application can be used my compiling the code in the [download](/download/) folder using the provided Makefile.
+This application can be used by compiling the code in the [download](/download/) folder using the provided Makefile.

 Some **execution examples**: